gulam101/Responsive-Website/README.md

 ### Description:

-The aim of this project was to create a reponsive website from sctratch.
-It was a way for me to understand how top create a website that is reponsive on all devices.
-The proiect teaches me how to use CSS to create a simple design.
+The aim of this project was to create a responsive website from scratch.
+It was a way for me to understand how to create a website that is responsive on all devices.
+The project teaches me how to use CSS to create a simple design.

 ![IMG001](https://user-images.githubusercontent.com/45819118/71176458-d6415780-2261-11ea-969d-5d1decd75651.PNG)